-All my life I’ve never liked using the dishwasher.
-Washing up by hand after cooking for one or after a meal with five others at home is something I much rather do and in fact, do every single day.
+Washing the dishes by hand after after a meal by myself or with five others at home is something I do.

 Here are seven reasons why I don’t use the dishwasher at home.

-1. Washing by hand saves time and money
+1. Saving time and money

 Don’t use the dishwasher, don’t pay a bit more on household water, heating and electricity bills.
 Don’t use the dishwasher, get washing the dishes over and done with right now.
-No need to unload the dishwasher later or get up a bit earlier in the morning to do it before work.
+No need to unload the dishwasher later or get up earlier in the morning to do it before work.

 2. No dirty dishes lying around